Roots are taking shape for UBC Okanagan’s Indigenous Micro-Forest

 A version of this article originally appeared on UBC Okanagan School of Engineering.

-New funding from the Indigenous Strategic Initiatives Fund will enable relationship building with the Syilx Okanagan People to establish an Indigenous-inspired natural space for teaching and learning.
+Funding from the Indigenous Strategic Initiatives Fund has enabled relationship building with the Syilx Okanagan People to establish an Indigenous-inspired natural space for teaching and learning.

-The Indigenous Micro-Forest project will endeavour to establish a self-sustainable, green, biodiverse ecosystem on UBC Okanagan campus, guided by Indigenous traditional ecological knowledge to reintroduce and foster native species that create green spaces and offer ways to mitigate and adapt to climate change.
-The permacultural initiative will provide students, faculty, staff and the community a beautiful space for learning and reflection.
+The Indigenous Micro-Forest project endeavours to establish a self-sustainable, green, biodiverse ecosystem on UBC Okanagan campus, guided by Indigenous traditional ecological knowledge to reintroduce and foster native species that create green spaces and offer ways to mitigate and adapt to climate change.
+The permacultural initiative provides students, faculty, staff and the community a beautiful space for learning and reflection.

 The proposal was co-submitted by Associate Professor Jeanette Armstrong and Assistant Professor of Teaching Alon Eisenstein along with faculty from UBCO School of Engineering, Faculty of Arts and Social Sciences, and the Faculty of Science.
 The ISI Fund seeks to advance the rights of Indigenous peoples as well as the crucial journey towards meaningful reconciliation.